City-of-Helsinki/infraohjelmointi-ui/README.md

 ##### Babel

 [Babel](https://babeljs.io/) is used as the complier to convert our source code to older versions of JavaScript.
-The [configuration file](https://babeljs.io/docs/en/config-files), `.babelrc` can be found in the project root folder.
+The [configuration file](https://babeljs.io/docs/en/config-files), `.babelrc.json` can be found in the project root folder.

 ### Formatting and validation